 Marilyn Sokol is an actress, comedienne and singer of many moods, sharing her talents in virtually every performing arts medium - from the Broadway stage to Hollywood films, and from primetime TV and an Emmy Award to Off Broadway and an Obie Award.
 Critics have called her "A Marvel" (NY Times), "Hilarious" (LA Times) "Absolutely Brilliant" (NY Post and Daily News), and "A powerhouse of a performer" (SF Examiner).

-During the upcoming 2010-2011 theatrical season, Marilyn will be starring in two new plays, BASHERT with Lewis Stadlen and Angelica Torn at Theatre For The New City, and LOVE DIVIDED BY TIMES THREE on Theatre Row.
+During the 2010-2011 theatrical season, Marilyn starred in two new plays, BASHERT with Lewis Stadlen and Angelica Torn at Theatre For The New City, and LOVE DIVIDED BY TIMES THREE on Theatre Row.

 In 1966 Marilyn made her professional debut as The Belly Dancer in the 1st National Company of MAN OF LA MANCHA, with Jose Ferrer and later Richard Kiley.
 She then joined the revolutionary theatre group, THE SAN FRANCISCO MIME TROUPE, touring nationally, culminating in her NYC Off Broadway debut.